bongomin/StudentsAndTeachersApp/README.md

 The project is organized into two main parts: the backend and the frontend.

-- Backend: Developed using Django REST framework, utilizing a PostgreSQL database for data storage.
+- Backend: Developed using Django REST framework with a PostgreSQL database for data storage.
+The backend includes unit tests for models, serializers, and viewsets.
 - Frontend: Implemented using ReactJS and Redux to manage state changes (State Manager).

 ## Setting up PostgreSQL Database